 Calling all botanical lovers: Gin, everyone’s favorite juniper-proud spirit, is having something of a moment across the globe.
 From Hong Kong (where gin-drenched hot spots like Origin and Ping Pong 129 dominate the scene) to Spanish destinations like Xixbar in Barcelona and The Gin Room in Madrid, the warm-weather favorite has found fresh legions of fans excited to celebrate its boozy complexity.

 Not to scoff at gin’s resurgence, but for the brassy among us, it’s the arrival of genever en masse to bars that makes our hearts skip a beat.
-The Dutch granddaddy of gin, genever has finally found its way to U.S. soil and beyond in critical capacity after centuries of wooing devotees in its native Netherlands (and Belgium and, of course, France) with a malty herb-forward flavor that feels simultaneously accessible and mature.
+The Dutch granddaddy of gin, genever has finally found its way to U.S. soil and beyond in critical capacity after centuries of wooing devotees in its native Netherlands (as well as Belgium and France) with a malty herb-forward flavor that feels simultaneously accessible and mature.

 Genever (a.k.a. jenever, Dutch courage, ginebra, genièvre, Holland gin; American pronunciation: juh-NEE-ver; Dutch pronunciation: ye-NAY-ver) has been a staple of Dutch and Belgian drinking culture since the 16th century, when it was considered the kind of high-spiced cure-all ideal for making one’s medicine go down in a more palatable fashion.
 It’s a veritable anchor of neighborhood bars and tasting rooms from Amsterdam to Delft.

-The spirit typically falls into one of three uniquely distilled categories: oude (“old”), which tends to skew dense and aromatic; jounge (“young”), which only has up to 15 percent malt wine content and is relatively neutral; and korenwijn (“grain wine”), a rara avis variant with a whopping 51 to 70 percent malt wine content.
+The spirit typically falls into one of three uniquely distilled categories: oude (“old”), which tends to skew dense and aromatic; jounge (“young”), which only has up to 15% malt wine content and is relatively neutral; and korenwijn (“grain wine”), a rara avis variant with a whopping 51 to 70% malt wine content.
 If you’re really devoted, there’s even a genever museum in Holland just waiting for your arrival.

 Below are three ways to sample the drink in the United States, ranging from earthy to deeply boozy, no head-butting required.

-Whitechapel’s menu is a love letter to all things gin but also boasts one of the most diverse and impressive selections of genever cocktails in the country, including a whole menu of high-end kopstootje options.
-This cocktail is made up of No. 3 gin, Bols genever, salted licorice liqueur, toasted orgeat, egg white and lemon.
+The menu at Whitechapel in San Francisco is a love letter to all things gin but also boasts one of the most diverse and impressive selections of genever cocktails in the U.S., including a whole menu of high-end kopstootje options.
+The Holmes’ Bonfire comprises No. 3 gin, Bols genever, salted licorice liqueur, toasted orgeat, egg white and lemon.

-In addition to drinks categorized by their relationship to various natural elements like earth and fire, Sable has a solid selection of creative “Spanish-style” spins on Gin & Tonics, including this rich spice-heavy genever iteration, with Bols genever, golden raisins, clove and Fever-Tree Indian tonic water.
+In addition to drinks categorized by their relationship to various natural elements like earth and fire, Sable Kitchen & Bar in Chicago has a solid selection of creative “Spanish-style” spins on Gin & Tonics, including a rich spice-heavy genever iteration, with Bols genever, golden raisins, clove and Fever-Tree Indian tonic water.

-Wisdom is one of the few spots in the U.S. possessing an entire roster of genevers on hand for sampling, allowing the juniper-curious to find the one that speaks most directly to their palate.
-This old-style genever is infused with juniper berries, sweet orange peel, blessed thistle, carob, nutmeg, grains of paradise, angelica root, cinnamon and coriander.
+Wisdom in Washington, D.C., is one of the few spots in the U.S. possessing an entire roster of genevers on hand for sampling, allowing the juniper-curious to find the one that speaks most directly to their palate.
+Its old-style genever Diep 9 Oude is infused with juniper berries, sweet orange peel, blessed thistle, carob, nutmeg, grains of paradise, angelica root, cinnamon and coriander.